hgryoo/cubrid-manual/en/csql.rst

-:meta-keywords: csql, cubrid csql, cubrid commands, executing csql, csql options
-:meta-description: CUBRID CSQL is an application that allows users to use SQL statements through a command-driven interface.
-This section briefly explains how to use the CSQL Interpreter and associated commands.

 ****************
 CSQL Interpreter
 ****************

-To execute SQL statements in CUBRID, you need to use either a Graphical User Interface(GUI)-based CUBRID Manager or a console-based CSQL Interpreter.
+To execute SQL statements in CUBRID, you need to use either a Graphical User Interface(GUI)-based `CUBRID Query Browser <http://www.cubrid.org/wiki_tools/entry/cubrid-query-browser>`_ or a console-based CSQL Interpreter.

 CSQL is an application that allows users to use SQL statements through a command-driven interface.
 This section briefly explains how to use the CSQL Interpreter and associated commands.